 Why “Just Homemade”?

-For the love of a pure vegetarian home cooked meal.
+As the name itself suggests, For the love of a pure vegetarian home cooked meal.

 I believe in the Ayurvedic way of eating according to body type.
 I try my best to eat and feed my family, foods that are seasonal, natural, wholesome, local, fresh, unprocessed, organic and non-gmo.
 I consider it important to know what I am eating, where the food comes from, where the ingredients were grown and how the food is prepared.
-My dream is to one day, self sufficiently live life without a refrigerator, eating the freshest produce grown in our own backyard garden.
+My dream is to one day, self sufficiently live life without a refrigerator, eating the freshest produce grown in our own garden.

-What you’ll find
+What you’ll find here

-100% vegetarian, naturally (effortlessly) vegan, egg-less, made from scratch recipes – Native or regional, traditional or contemporary, simple or fancy, festive and elaborate or just for the everyday.
+100% pure vegetarian, naturally (effortlessly) vegan, egg-less, made from scratch recipes – Native or regional, traditional or contemporary, simple or fancy, festive and elaborate or just for the everyday.

-Given my cultural background, you’ll find a mix of home style South Indian recipes from Mysore-Bangalore regions of Karnataka, Tamil Nadu and Andhra or anything from a different cuisine that fancies me at the moment including egg-less bakes.
+Given my cultural background, you’ll find a mix of home style South Indian recipes from Mysore-Bangalore regions of Karnataka, Tamil Nadu and Andhra or anything from a different cuisine that fancies me.

 About Iyengar Cuisine

 It is an ancient pure vegetarian cuisine, a traditional way of cooking of the sub sect of Tamil Brahmins in South India and also my heritage.
 Aimed at nurturing the spiritual self along with the body, mind and soul, it is strongly rooted in Ayurveda.
-It revolves around a holistic saathvic lacto-vegetarian diet strictly excluding onion and garlic.
-A typical everyday meal always starts with steamed rice and a drizzle of cow ghee.
+It revolves around a holistic Saathvic lacto-vegetarian diet strictly excluding onion and garlic.
+A typical everyday meal always starts with steamed rice and a drizzle of Cow Ghee.
 Puliyogare is one of the most popular among the lip smacking dishes Iyengar cuisine offers.